 There are several primary content types you can create in a matter.
-Tasks, Notes, Events, Files, and Documents (Documents from templates are not live for beta).
+Tasks, Notes, Events, Files, and Documents (Documents from templates are in beta).

 Tasks are the basic working unit of Dendri.
 They have the most features of any element and will be where you and your team do most of your work.

 At the top is the title.
 You can edit the title by clicking on it.

 The save button and exit icon are both also at the top.
 We are experimenting with many different ways to auto-save.
 For the beta we're enforcing a manual save while we monitor the way people use tasks.

 Any task can have an unlimited number of subtasks.

 Subtasks are added using the "Add Subtask" button, and can be navigated by clicking on each.
 This tabbed browsing lets you navigate between a parent and its subtasks without ever leaving this window.